awsdocs/amazon-lumberyard-user-guide/doc_source/mat-shaders-custom-dev-remote-compiler.md

 ## Running the Remote Shader Compiler<a name="mat-shaders-custom-dev-remote-compiler-launch"></a>

-You can find the remote shader compiler in the following directories:
+You can find the remote shader compiler, **CrySCompileServer**, in the following directories:
 + PC – `lumberyard_version\dev\Tools\CrySCompileServer\x64\profile\`
-  + For Visual Studio 2017, use `CrySCompileServer_vc141x64.exe`\.
-+ Mac – `lumberyard_version\dev\Tools\CrySCompileServer\osx\profile\CrySCompileServer`
++ Mac – `lumberyard_version\dev\Tools\CrySCompileServer\osx\profile\`

 A [configuration file](#mat-shaders-custom-dev-remote-compiler-config) is also available for configuring the TCP port that the server application will listen on\.

-You can launch the remote shader compiler by starting `CrySCompileServer_vc140_or_141x64.exe` manually\.
+You can launch the remote shader compiler by starting `CrySCompileServer.exe` manually\.
 However, usually it makes sense to set it up as a service, so that it always starts with the operating system\.

 Because requests for shaders are executed in parallel, you may notice significant delays in acquiring shaders at runtime\.